FreemanLX/IntegrateOS/README.md

 Details:  It was made using Visual C# language.
 Right now the program can install Windows, but in the next releases, I will happly implement the other Operating Systems.

+<b>Update - beta v0.2.1.5</b>
+What is new:\
+         1. Imported a new form to select the format type.\
+	 2. Imported a new form to name the boot entry\
+	 3. Fixed bug, now It does create a correctly boot entry.\
+	 4. Fixed almost all visual bugs.\
+	 5. Fixed the problem with esd.\

+Bugs:
+         1. During the Windows installation you'll encounter several visual bugs.

 <b>Update - beta v0.2.0.1</b>